arwamac2016-sudo/Human-Resources-Data-Analysis-Project/README.md

 # Human-Resources-Data-Analysis-Project
-A project analyzing Human Resources data using SQL for data transformation.
+A project analyzing Human Resources data using Python Excel and Power Bi for data transformation.
 ## 🚀 Status
 Work in progress...

 ## 🛠 Tools Used
+- Excel
+- Python
-- SQL
+- Power Bi

 ## 👥 Team